MarcusRoos/cpp_objects_advanced/Laboration_5/README.md

 even when the values were stored on a file, to achieve this I simply created two different files, one for integers and one for doubles.

 ## Discussion
+Everything that we did in this assignment felt like something we had done before, but in a more complicated manner.
+For instance we used lists here instead of array or vector, we used iterators to fill a list instead of push_back, we used pre-determined algorithms with iterators to find minimum and maximum values instead of writing our own search algorithm as we had done in the past.
+However there were a lot of different tasks that the program should be able to accomplish, and almost everything that we had to do here with the requirements we had to conform to made it new.

+We had to conform to different standard libraries to achieve the expected results instead of using the methods we've grown used to.
+For instance we used the accumulate function to calculate the sum of a list, in the past we have had to calculate the sum in a vector or array of values, and previously we initialized a variable of the same type as the vector, created a loop for the whole vector and added the values to the sum variable, one by one, before finally returning it.
+With the accumulate function it seemed like it achieved all of this all by it self, but in reality I think this function, and all the rest of similar structure is simply hiding the crudeness beneath the surface and making it easier for the programmer.
+We've grown used to the harsh and more complicated ways, instead of learning the easy way first.

+I made note about this in the ListManipulator.hpp file as well but I wasn't entirely sure of how the "find first 1500-1900" function were meant to work, so I included the two ways I struggled between.
+By default it will create a dummy list with the same contents as the main list, sort it ascending and return the first value within the said interval, as this would be the "first value in the interval" in my mind.
+I wasn't entirely sure that has the intended result, so I included the other way of doing it as well, which will basically return the very first value encountered which lies in the 1500-1900 interval, despite not being the closest one to 1500, I added comment section so its a matter of simply deleting and adding comment blocks to switch between the two.

+I hadn't really used lambda functions prior to this assignment but realized pretty quickly they are really handy to have.
+For instance for filling up the vector with randomized numbers I had a whole separate function created which the generate called over and over to populate the list until the 20 mark was reached.
+However I had no use for this function elsewhere and I knew exactly when and how it will be used, when filling up the list.
+A lambda expression made this much easier and neater of a solution as I could include it in the generate function as a lambda function instead of a whole separate function.
+Besides, it saves a lot of redundant code.

+All in all I really enjoyed this assignment, everything felt so easy while still being foreign to me, thanks to the methods we've used in the past I never got stuck for more than a couple of minutes at a time, as I knew how it worked at a more basic and raw level.
+Except this time around I got to use already developed, proven functions and libraries which do the job for me, so I don't have to rewrite what's already done basically.
+The libraries are there for a reason, to be used, and if there's something I don't like about them I can always write my own functions and algorithms as I know how they will work at the basic level.